cloud36/causalcuriosity/mmm_carryover_and_shape_effects.md

 ### Optimizing the Marketing Budget

 Finally, we move onto optimizing a budget.
-To do this we take the modeled ROAS numbers and translate this into a contrained optimization problem.
+To do this we take the modeled ROAS numbers and translate this into a constrained optimization problem.

 ![optimal_mix](https://i.imgur.com/ol4BiD1.png)

 CODE

 Notice how in the code above I used the median as a numerical summary for the posterior.
-If we wanted to be a bit more bayesian, we could maximize the average return across the entire poterior distribution.
+If we wanted to be a bit more bayesian, we could maximize the average return across the entire posterior distribution.

-### Online Optimization

-(coming soon)
-Finally, and outside of the paper, I want to explore what an online optimization looks like.
-In this scneario we 1) generate two years of historical data 2) generate the price variable for the next year and break into quarters 3) fit the model with the two years of historical data 4) set media spend allocations each quarter and then re-run the model.

-Questions that will arise from this study:

-1. How much regret sum(true potential - realized potential) we have.
-2. Do we improve each quarter?
-3. Can / how likely are we to get stuck in a local optimum.

 ### Summary